-Trump seeks quick Supreme Court ruling on census citizenship question
+Trump seeks quick high court ruling on citizenship question

 WASHINGTON (AP) — The Trump administration says it will appeal directly to the Supreme Court to be allowed to include a citizenship question on the 2020 census, bypassing the court of appeals and seeking a final ruling by the end of June.

-Solicitor General Noel Francisco says in court papers filed Tuesday that the fast turnaround is necessary if census questionnaires are to be printed in time.
+Solicitor General Noel Francisco says in court papers filed Tuesday that the rare and fast turnaround is necessary if census questionnaires are to be printed in time.

 A week ago, a federal judge blocked the administration from asking about citizenship on the upcoming census.

-The court only rarely grants such speedy review.
+It’s been 30 years since the court took on an issue without waiting for a federal appeals court to weigh in.
 Francisco says the justices should hear arguments in April or a special session in May.

 Most Read Nation & World Stories